Hero's Journey Trials: How to Fill the Middle of Your Story with Conflict

 PRACTICE

-It’s time to starting throwing everything at your hero, including the kitchen sink.
-Take fifteen minutes to plan all your hero might encounter in the middle of their journey.
+It's time to starting throwing everything at your hero, including the kitchen sink.
+Take fifteen minutes to brainstorm a trial your hero might encounter in the middle of their journey.

-Break your fifteen minutes into three sections of five minutes each.
-In the first five minutes, describe Trials they need to overcome in order to learn the skills necessary to face the Shadow.

-In the second five, identify two or three Allies that could help your hero on the way, possibly suffering and/or dying for the cause.
+As you freewrite your Practice, try to throw in each of the follow elements of your story's middle: